 There’s also an exception to these methods – devices that were enrolled in an MDM before upgrading to 10.13.2 are automatically considered “User Approved.”
 It should also be noted that PKG-based device enrollment products don’t always result in UAMDM.

-Whitelist Kernel Extensions and TCC with UAMDM
+Allow Kernel Extensions and TCC with UAMDM

 As of macOS 10.13.4, UAMDM is required for the Kernel Extension Policy payload on macOS.
 Because this policy manages user-approved kernel extension loading, if it isn’t in place while your business is using UAMDM, it’s entirely up to end users to approve kernel extensions manually.
 As you can imagine, this isn’t ideal.